 In short, a PhD is a ticket to a life of research and exploration, a life of learning for learning’s sake, and a life of sharing the joy of discovery with like-minded people.

 A PhD student is an apprentice to a master, also called a PhD advisor.

 In this day and age, a PhD student is often also a member of his master’s team or lab or "shop."

 The PhD advisor has a number of tasks.
 In science and engineering, an advisor’s most important task is to raise funds for his PhD students.
 He is responsible for getting enough money so that the student has bread, water, and shelter.
 On some occasion, funding may involve teaching, but every PhD student should have a few years of research time.

 In return, the PhD student and the advisor usually collaborate on a jointly developed research topic.
 Indeed, the advisor’s second task is to create a "playground" where the PhD student can find a dissertation topic.
 Some advisors have a list of ready-made topics; others have a playground and work with the students to find a mutually agreeable topic.
-I also know of advisor who provide little or no input.
+I also know of advisors who provide little or no input.
 These professors are advisors in name only.

 Once the advisor and his apprentice have found a theme, they embark on the research process itself.
 It is the student’s task to formulate questions and to come up with solutions, though the advisor must pruneTo this end, an advisor must know the literature well enough to know what people tried before, why these attempts failed, and whether a different one may fail for the same reason.
 Otherwise history repeats itself. obviously dead-end explorations and should on occasion inject ideas.
 In the first few years, the advisor will contribute numerous ideas, possibly more than the student.
 Over the years, however, the advisor must pull back and must allow the student to take possession of the topic.